chrisdavenport/service/README.md

 The service layer inherently supports the idea of Command Query Responsibility Segregation (CQRS) where "commands" are treated slightly differently from "queries".
 A command is some action that causes the model state to be changed in some way, but produces no output as a result.
 On the other hand, a query causes no changes to model state, but does produce output.
+In other words, a query has no side-effects for which the caller is held responsible.

 Carefully designing an extension to separate these concerns can assist with scalability because it makes it much easier to have separate models for commands and queries that can